jhsware/inferno-bootstrap/README.md

 - Tooltip
 - Form inline attribute (you can do it by adding bootstrap classes manually)

-To understand how to use this, check the docs, the excellent Bootstrap 4 website and the source code.
+To understand how to use `inferno-bootstrap`, visit the component docs and the excellent Bootstrap 4 website.
+When confused, check out the source code and tests.

 ## Installation
 To use `infern-bootstrap` you need to include the Bootstrap CSS files, but not any of the Bootstrap JavaScript.